allegheny-computer-science-201-f2020/project/README.md

 ## System Commands

-You can use Docker for this course.
+You can use Docker for this course project.
 This provides an environment with the languages that will be used in the class and ensures that everyone uses the same versions for help and grading purposes.
 Follow the instructions below, which can also be found at the `progator` Docker image link provided below, to get started. `progator` supports the following languages: Java, Python, C, C++, C#, F#, JavaScript, Go, Haskell, Perl, Rust, Fortran, Racket, Ruby, Cobol, and Lisp.

 [progator Docker Image](https://hub.docker.com/repository/docker/janyljumadinova/progator)